pwicz/sem-uni/Docs/Agenda/Agenda_Week4.md

 # Questions for the TA
 *List of questions for the TA:*
-- Can we use the Chain of Responsibility Design Pattern for the Scheduler Microservice?
+- Can we use the Chain of Responsibility Design Pattern for the Jobs Microservice?
 - Should we add a milestone on gitlab?
 - Should we add deadlines for the issues on gitlab?
 - Where does the example-microservice send requests to the authentication-microservice?
 - Can we use a seperate docs branch?
-- Should we fill in the Spring retrospective during TA meeting or before/after?
+- Should we fill in the Sprint retrospective during TA meeting or before/after?